1Jayso/ci-cd-blockchain/readme.md

 ## Challenges Encountered
 - I lacked the domain knowledge so it was a bit dounting for me trying to connect to the rpc server of the nodes after deployment.
-- I run out of time so I couldn't build gitlab ci for tezos so I used a random image from dockerhub.
+- I run out of time so I couldn't complete gitlab ci for tezos.
+Owing to this, I  had to use the official tezos image from dockerhub.

 ## Final Remarks
 - I believe that when given the opportunity I can work with the developers to understand the workings of a blockchain to better aid in my subsequent deployment.
 This was fun by the way :).
 I hope to hear from you soon.
 Thanks.